 This informative post is about power washing vs. pressure washing.
-Every day, we get tons of people asking whether or not power washing is the same thing as pressure washing.
+Every day, Cleaning World gets tons of people asking whether or not power washing is the same thing as pressure washing.
 Sometimes they call our company, other times they write us an email.
 But the questions is always the same.
 What is power washing and is pressure washing the same thing?

 In this article, you will learn everything you ever wanted to know on the subject of power washing and pressure washing.
 You will learn which of the methods of cleaning exterior surfaces we prefer.
 And you will also find out which of the two is more widely used, which is better for your home and the environment and the benefits and complications of both.

 Additionally, many professional cleaners offer power washing and pressure washing services.
 So don’t skip past the part where we discuss the benefits of hiring professionals!
 Let’s get started!